-(iii) Issuing Solutions
+(ii) Issuing Solutions

-Via this BU, the Group and its partner banks provide a wide range of issuing services, i.e. services relating to the supply, issue and management of private and corporate payment cards, with advanced fraud prevention systems ensuring fast, reliable and secure customer authentication and payments.
-In addition, the Group provides administrative services such as payment tracking and the production of monthly statements, data analysis and pricing support services, customer support and dispute management services, as well as communication and customer development services through promotional campaigns and loyalty programmes.
+Via this business unit, the Group and its partner banks provide a wide range of issuing services, i.e. services relating to the supply, issue and management of private and corporate payment cards, with advanced fraud prevention systems ensuring fast, reliable and secure customer authentication and payments.
+In addition, the Group provides administrative and processing services such as payment tracking and the production of monthly statements, data analysis and pricing support services, customer support and dispute management services, as well as communication and customer development services through promotional campaigns and loyalty programmes.

-The Issuing Solutions BU provides services for the issue of payment cards almost exclusively through partner banks (cards issued in partnership with banks).
-Working with the partner banks, the BU also provides go-to-market and Customer Value Management services, continuing the mission of promoting, incentivising, engaging and educating customers on the use of digital payments.
+The Issuing Solutions business unit provides services for the issue of payment cards almost exclusively through partner banks (cards issued in partnership with banks).